JustAlternate/My-EKS/README.md

 - [X] Node Exporter for our instances
 - [ ] Grafana dashboard for our micro-services metrics
 - [ ] Grafana dashboard for our micro-services logs

+### Security
+- [ ] Get rid of hardcoded password for RDS by using External Secrets Operator with AWS Secrets Manager
+- [ ] IAM roles for service account (IRSA) on all pods to access S3

 ### Scaling and K8S config
 - [ ] Learn, setup and configure HPA (HorizontalPodAutoscaler)